cbrnr/python-intro-short/04-Functions/04-Functions.md

 Hello world!
 ```

 As a side note, the name `s` used inside the function body does not exist outside the function, because a function body defines its own scope.
-Everything defined inside a function only exists in this local scope.
+Everything defined inside a function only exists within this function.

 ### Example 2
-Let's modify this function so that it returns a value.
+Let's modify the first example so that it returns a value.
 Here's our new function `test2`:

 ```python
 >>> def test2():